Making a Difference in Real-World Bioethics Dilemmas

 2. Senior collaboration projects.
 Grants to allow innovative biomedical or clinical researchers or leaders of health care organizations or government agencies to partner with an established bioethics scholar to carry out research on the intersection of their primary work with bioethics.
 For example, a leading researcher in an innovative biomedical field could bring deep knowledge of that field to help analyze important unresolved bioethics problems in it.
 As another example, a physician-leader in a safety-net hospital or a public health agency could analyze ethical problems she or he had encountered and struggled with.
 Both collaborating senior scholars are eligible for salary support.

-3. Analyzing the normative implications of empirical research you are conducting with other funding (new initiative).
+3. Analyzing the normative implications of empirical research you are conducting with other funding.
 Researchers able to obtain funding from other sponsors to carry out empirical research on a bioethics dilemma or issue, may lack support to write about the conceptual or normative implications of the findings of this empirical research.
 We will fund investigators to write conceptual or normative analyses, providing that the empirical study is well-designed and the findings interesting.

-4. Empirical bioethics research involving primary data collection (new initiative).
+4. Empirical bioethics research involving primary data collection.
 We invite projects that involve the collection of primary data, are tightly linked to an active real-world bioethics problem or policy dilemma, and likely to contribute to its resolution.
 Priority will be given to important bioethics problems or policy questions, particularly those being actively debated by policy makers.
 The research team must demonstrate the ability to carry out such projects within the proposed time frame.
 Methodology should be rigorous, (e.g. attention to response rates, representativeness of the sample, and minimizing bias).
-These projects may have extended time frames and annual budgets larger than $60,000 to $100,000, however, all other things being equal, cost conscious projects will receive priority; for example by adding questions to already-funded survey projects or using cost sharing arrangements such as with existing grants or research trainees whose salary is supported from other sources (provided that trainees do not have conflicting classwork or clinical responsibilities).
+These projects may have extended time frames and annual budgets larger than $100,000, however, all other things being equal, cost conscious projects will receive priority; for example by adding questions to already-funded survey projects or using cost sharing arrangements such as with existing grants or research trainees whose salary is supported from other sources (provided that trainees do not have conflicting classwork or clinical responsibilities).
 Proposals to collect pilot or preliminary data for a larger project are discouraged.
 Partial salary support may be requested for staff to manage the budget/finances and administration as appropriate.

 We expect grantees to disseminate their research through practical articles in one or more peer-reviewed journals that reach the appropriate audience for the topic studied, through presentations in relevant national and international professional meetings, and in other ways that will increase real-world impact.